woct0rdho/triton-windows/README.md

 * There should be a folder `python_embeded` in your ComfyUI installation path
 * You need to put two folders `include` and `libs` in `python_embeded` to make Triton work
     * Be careful: It is 'libs', not 'lib'.
 The folder `Lib` should already exist in `python_embeded`
     * If you're using ComfyUI_windows_portable <= 0.2.3, you can download the two folders for Python 3.11.9 here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.11.9_include_libs.zip
     * If you're using ComfyUI_windows_portable >= 0.2.4, you can download the two folders for Python 3.12.7 here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.12.7_include_libs.zip
     * If you're using another version, you can copy-paste them from a usual installation of Python, with the same version as ComfyUI uses
     * If you're not sure, run `path\to\python_embeded\python.exe --version` to see the Python version
+* Don't directly use `pip`, because `pip.exe` is not in the folder `python_embeded`, and you may accidentally call a `pip.exe` installed elsewhere.
+Use `python -m pip` instead

 ## Test if it works